Hyperproof/hypersync-sdk/doc/005-data-sources.md

 }
 ```

 The mandatory `request` property in the paging scheme constructs the paged query string.
 The query string of the first API call from the above example will be: `?offset=0&limit=100`.
 Each paging scheme must include a `pageUntil` property which defines the point at which pagination stops.
 If `reachTotalCount` condition is applied, `totalCount` must be defined in the response object.
-This string value represents the path to the total combined number of items in the data returned from the external service*.
+This string value represents the path to the total combined number of items in the data returned from the external service.*

 3.  __Next Token.__  Begin paging and continue until `nextToken` is no longer provided.
 Return at most `limitValue` items per page.
 Tokens may be a unique string returned from the external service or a url.